wrex/rexs.tips/content/guitar/tests/min-penta/pans/min-i-V7/index.md

 ### Playing the changes

+(Skip this section if you haven't studied the _major_ pentatonic scale yet.)

-Repeat the exercises above, playing the changes:
+Repeat the exercises above, playing the changes by:

-1. Repeat the exercise using Am pentatonic over Am, and Em pentatonic over Dm.
+1. Using Am pentatonic over Am, and E (major) pentatonic over E7.

-2. Repeat the exercise by staying on Am pentatonic, but play B instead of C over Em.
+2. Continuing to use Am pentatonic, but adding the notes G&sharp; and B from the E7 chord to the scale.

+Note that playing the changes over E7 is much different than playing over Em7!
+One half step makes a huge difference.

 ## Pass criteria

 You can never really "master" this exercise.
 Try to stick with it for at least an hour or more, but come back to it periodically as you gain more experience.

-## Pass criteria

-## Extra credit

-## Subtests